akshayparanjape/handwritten_digits_classification/README.md

 Other useful information :-

-Optimizer used : Stochastic gradient descent
+Optimizer used : Stochastic gradient descent;
-Number of Training sample : 60,000
+Number of Training sample : 60,000;
-Batch size used : 128
+Batch size used : 128;
 No. of Epoch : 200